Discord-Coding-Community/FFXIV-Macros/DPS/Magical Ranged DPS/Red Mage/Bomb Toss/README.md

 # Bomb Toss

-Simplifies the BLU skill Bomb Toss by casting it on a targeted player, removing the need to manually target.
+Simplifies the BLU skill Bomb Toss by casting it on a targeted oponent, removing the need to manually target an oponent.

 ## Skills Used